 Non-operating transfers occur as a result of bond sale contributions related to new debt issues, the periodic transfer of assets to maintain the Pool 1 requirement, periodic fiscal year end transfers to the Pool 3, if any, and periodic transfers from the bond funds of amounts in excess of bond resolution requirements.
 During fiscal year 2022, \$21.2 million of Pool 1 funds in excess of requirements were transferred to Pool 2.
 Revenues over expenses in General Reserve that are in excess of the Pool 1 requirement are transferred periodically to Pool 2 for use in housing programs.
 Pool 2 also recorded a \$10.0 million transfer to Pool 3 to be used for highly subsidized housing programs.
-Per the Rental Housing Bond Resolution.
+Per the Rental Housing Bond Resolution requirement, funds must be transferred to General Reserve when they are removed from the Rental Housing Bond Resolution.
 Revenues over expenses plus non-operating transfers in Pool 2 may be transferred periodically, with approval of the Board, to Pool 3 for use in more highly subsidized housing programs.
 Board investment guidelines establish required balances for Pool 1 and Pool 2.
 In addition, Pool 2 made \$6.8 million in bond sale transfers to the Homeownership Finance and Rental Housing Funds.